Damar Hamlin’s breathing tube removed, continues to “progress remarkably,” Bills say

 As of Thursday morning, Kaiir Elam said that Hamlin, 24, was awake after going into cardiac arrest during Monday night’s game against the Cincinnati Bengals.

-Hamlin was put in a medically induced coma at University of Cincinnati Medical Center and listed in critical condition as of Thursday.
-Dr. Timothy Pritts of the UC Medical Center said Hamlin continues to be be cared for in the ICU while speaking with the press Thursday afternoon.
+Hamlin was put in a medically induced coma at the University of Cincinnati Medical Center and listed in critical condition as of Thursday.
+Dr. Timothy Pritts of the UC Medical Center said Hamlin continues to be be cared for in the ICU, while speaking with the press Thursday afternoon.

+Bills general manager Brandon Beane said he knew Hamlin would be ok when medical professionals put him in a prone position — in which a person lays flat with their chest down and back up.

+“The doctors said if he handles it ok it’s good, but some people don’t and need to be turned back,” said Beane.
+“But doctors said he was doing well with it and it felt like things were trending up.”

 Following Hamlin’s cardiac arrest, the Bills-Bengals game was suspended and eventually called off for the remainder of the evening.